Agenda – TPI

 We greatly appreciate the assistance of the Maine Tax Workshops Advisory Team in planning this agenda.
 Their experience with the chosen topics was a great resource for the SCORE planning team.

-Bryce Morrison, Esq., Shareholder – Bernstein Shur
+Bryce Morrison – Bernstein Shur